veydantkatyal/churn-prediction/README.md

    pip install -r requirements.txt

 ## 🗂️ Dataset
-Dwonload the dataset from Kaggle: [telco customer churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) It Contains features like customer tenure, monthly charges, contract type, payment method, and whether or not a customer has churned.
+Download the dataset from Kaggle: [telco customer churn](https://www.kaggle.com/datasets/blastchar/telco-customer-churn) It Contains features like customer tenure, monthly charges, contract type, payment method, and whether or not a customer has churned.

 ## 📈 Results